 In clarification - In-formal or in-formalising has been used throughout to refer to a movement towards the ‘informal’ rather than complete transition between the formal world of personal assistant work and the private sphere of ‘informal’ support.

-The Independent Living Fund
+The Independent Living Fund was founded in 1988 and closed down to new recipients in 1992 and throughout its existence demand far exceeded expectation (Morris 1993).

 This project does not explore either self-assessment or the development of RAS systems as these more recent developments were not fully in place during the period of this project.

-Due to the semantic confusion about the differences between individual budgets and personal budgets they are only specified when reference in relation to a particular method of combining the funding (as in individual budgets) or the methods of assessment and self-assessment (as in personal budgets) in all other cases the term direct payment is used.
+Due to the semantic confusion about the differences between individual budgets and personal budgets they are only specified, within this thesis, when referenced in relation to a particular method of combining the funding (as in individual budgets) or the methods of assessment and self-assessment (as in personal budgets) in all other cases the term direct payment is used.
 The direct payment reflects the means of people receiving their funding from the local authority regardless of route.
-Direct payment has been chosen over cash payment (which may reduce confusion) as this is how many of the participants in the project describe their budget and this project is primarily interested in the relationships that evolve out of directly employing personal assistants rather than the means by which their funding was granted.
+Direct payment has also been chosen over cash payment (which may reduce confusion) as this is how many of the participants in the project describe their budget and this project is primarily interested in the relationships that evolve out of directly employing personal assistants rather than the means by which their funding was granted.

 A subsequent paper, Valuing People Now.
 A new three-year strategy for people with learning disabilities.
 ‘Making it happen for everyone’ (DH 2009d) has been added to the Valuing People series with a re-focus on (amongst other priorities) the personalisation agenda for everyone with emphasis upon people with more complex learning difficulties and people from minority ethnic groups.